- Benefits of good nutrition during cancer treatment

 Tips for healthy eating after cancer

-- Check with your doctor for any food or diet restrictions.
+- Check with your cancer care team for any food or diet restrictions.

 - Ask your dietitian to help you create a nutritious, balanced eating plan.